yangzuo0621/RESTfulAPIAspNetCore/README.md

 + Change if the body or headers of a response change
 + ETag (Entity Tag) response header
 + ETag: "123456789"
-+ Can be used in any context (equiality si guaranteed)
++ Can be used in any context (equiality is guaranteed)

 Weak validators
 + Don't always change when the response changes (eg: only on significant changes)